ematvey/pybacktest/README.md

 cd pybacktest
 python setup.py install
 ```
+If you don't install it in virtualenv, you might need to prepend last line with sudo.

 ## Tutorial
 Tutorials are provided as ipython notebooks in folder *examples*.
 You run it from cloned repo or [watch via nbviewer](http://nbviewer.ipython.org/urls/raw.github.com/ematvey/pybacktest/master/examples/tutorial.ipynb).